a1101x/chatter/README.rst

 System packages
 ---------------
-First, you need to install postgresql server, redis, elasticsearch, and rabbitmq.
+First, you need to install postgresql server, redis, elasticsearch and rabbitmq.

 Database